 What did you feel the moment you signed up for your degree program?
 Did you feel excited or giddy?
 As you continued on through your courses, have you maintained these amazing emotions?
 Sometimes, when your path feels long and challenging, it can be difficult to maintain your drive and enthusiasm.
-Yet that exactly when you need to dig deep and find that motivation to help propel you to the finish: graduation.
+Yet that is exactly when you need to dig deep and find that motivation to help propel you to the finish: graduation.

 Picture walking across the stage and accepting your diploma.
 What does that look like to you?
 If you haven’t created this picture in your mind, try it.
 Think of the cascading effect earning your degree can have on your life.
 Then, take these four steps to help you stay focused on your goal.

 1. Think of the pride you will feel in earning your degree.
 This pride can result from a multitude of factors.
 Two that come to instantaneously come to mind are perseverance and determination.
 School is a sacrifice.
 More precisely, it is a short-term sacrifice.
 Taking each day at a time.
 Working on your weekly material.
 Juggling everything that is life.

 When you maintain the determination to finish, this leads to perseverance.
 Perseverance and determination are very important to master throughout your life.
 We all get knocked down at some point.
 In mastering perseverance and determination, you learn to get back up - as many times as necessary.
 In earning your degree, you learn how to handle the challenges that life presents and to successfully overcome them.